API Documentation

 kernel_params: list of dict of corresponding kernels params KERNEL_PARAMS

-regression_ (if the classifier is used as regression (default)
+regression_if the classifier is used as regression (defaultFalse)

 decision_function(X)